 Recommended Four-Year Plan of Study

 Through the required coursework for the major, students will fulfill 12 credits in the Natural Science area, but not the laboratory requirement, of the Gen Ed Distribution Requirement and will complete the QRMS component of the Gen Ed Skills Requirement.
-Students also can possibly fulfill some of the required credit hours in the other areas Gen Ed Distribution and Diversity Requirements with the courses they take to complete the required Outside Area of Emphasis.
+Students can also possibly fulfill some of the required credit hours in the other areas Gen Ed Distribution and Diversity Requirements with the courses they take to complete the required Outside Area of Emphasis.

 Plan of Study Grid